cits5501/cits5501.github.io/assets/lectures/lect06b--random.md

     internal structure.
   - But ideally, we would like our fuzzer to get good *code coverage* of the program under test.
-  - White- and grey-box fuzzers while analyse or *instrument* the code of the program under test, and try to generate inputs which will e.g. take the program down execution paths it hasn't been before.
+  - White- and grey-box fuzzers will analyse or *instrument* the code of the program under test, and try to generate inputs which will e.g. take the program down execution paths it hasn't been before.